ArnaoutLab/sentropy/README.md

 # About

-`sentropy` calculates similarity-sensitive entropies (S-entropy), plus traditional Shannon entropy and the other Rényi entropies (of which Shannon entropy is the best known) as special cases.
+`sentropy` calculates similarity-sensitive entropies (S-entropy), plus Shannon entropy and the other traditional Rényi entropies (of which Shannon entropy is the best known).

-- **Shannon entropy** is a weighted sum of the relative probabilities of unique elements in a system (e.g. a dataset).
+- **Shannon entropy** is a weighted sum of the relative probabilities of unique elements in a system (e.g. a dataset)
-- **Rényi entropies** generalize Shannon entropy by allowing for different weightings (viewpoint parameter *q*).
+- **Rényi entropies** generalize Shannon entropy by allowing for different weightings (viewpoint parameter *q*)
-- **S-entropy** generalizes Rényi entropies by incorporating elements' similarities and differences via a **similarity matrix** (often constructed using a **similarity function**).
+- **S-entropy** generalizes Rényi entropies by incorporating elements' similarities and differences via a **similarity matrix** (often constructed using a **similarity function**)
-- Exponentiating entropy yields **effective-number/D-number forms**, which put entropies in the same, natural units—**effective numbers**—among other advantages.
+- Exponentiating entropy yields **effective-number/D-number forms**, which put entropies in the same, natural units—**effective numbers**—among other advantages
 - `sentropy` calculates multiple S-entropic **measures**, including *ɑ*, *β/𝜌*, *ɣ*, at both the subset (classes) **level** and for the overall (data)set

 For more background, see [Leinster 2020](https://arxiv.org/abs/2012.02113) and references therein.